Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 **Music Socialiate**

 This type of user is someone who is interested in the broader community surrounding music.
 They would likely be interested in social share capabilities, forums, and perhaps a messaging and ‘friend’ system.
 This type of user has not been catered for in the first release of the app, and the features they would require are planned for an updated release.
 ### Wireframes
-Prior to work beginning on the app, wireframes were created to aid the design progress and provide direction during actual coding.
-These can be found in the "mockups" folder in the root directory of the project.
+Prior to work beginning on the app, wireframes were created to aid the design process and provide direction during actual coding.
+These can be found in the "wireframes" folder in the root directory of the project.

-The wireframes served as the initial inspiration for the project, although the finished project diverges from them on several points.
-DC.js, Crossfilter and D3.js are versatile libraries, and this project was a learning exercise perhaps as much as it was an exercise in already acquired skills.
-The differences between the wireframes and the finished project are detailed throughout this readme.
+The wireframes are not a complete picture of how the app in its finished form looks.
+I do find wireframes very helpful in establishing the colour scheme and overall aesthetics of the app, as well as providing the general structure and layout of pages.
+However, often during development I find that features need to be added, or layouts tweaked in order to accommodate content in practicality.
+The wireframes merely serve as a ‘launch pad’ for the app.
+In addition, some pages do not feature an overly complex layout, in which case they have no wireframe.
+In other cases, I can picture the design in my head without concrete sketches.

+Along with designs for the app itself, within the wireframes directory you may find a sketch for the database schema.
 ## Features
 DesertIsland is a website built from multiple HTML pages, with the backend handled by the Python Flask framework.
 The bulk of the custom backend code within the project can be found within the app.py file.
 ### Navbar
 The main nav for the app is located at the top of every page, implemented by using Materialize classes.
 The nav is fairly basic, consisting of the DesertIsland brand logo and some links.
 On smaller viewports the nav collapses, with the links replaced by a menu icon.
 If the user clicks or taps on the icon, a sidenav appears on the left of the viewport where the user is able to view the navlinks.
 The user is able to close the sidenav by tapping or clicking off of the sidenav, or by clicking the close icon in the top right of the sidenav